 Note that transfer credits awarded will be transferred as pass/fail units and will not exceed those for the same courses/units at Arizona Law.
 Transfer students must complete 37 graded units after completing the 1L curriculum and 88 units in total.
 Class rank will be based on grades at Arizona Law.

-If you’re an international student seeking admission to the JD program, you must apply as first-year student as outlined above, including taking the LSAT.
+If you are an international student seeking admission to the JD program, and do not have a non-US law degree, you must apply as first-year student as outlined above, including taking the LSAT.

 Most international applicants must also submit transcripts for any postsecondary academic work completed outside the United States, its territories, or Canada through the LSAC JD Credential Assembly Service (JD-CAS).